Lilavatibai Podar High School: Houses and Student Council

 Interhouse competitions are held regularly.
-Students are encouraged to showcase their talents, and house trophies, as well as individual championship awards, are distributed at the annual prize distribution ceremony.
+The school holds inter-house competitions and an annual prize distribution ceremony.
 In addition to these intra-school events, interschool competitions, events, and social drives are also organized.
 Each house typically has its own set of house captains and vice-captains.

 The Student Council at LPHS comprises The ISC Student Council, The ICSE Student Council, and House Prefects in lower grades.

 The council members are elected through a series of rigorous rounds testing their suitability and merit.